 MA Application and Admissions Requirements

 The department welcomes applications from anyone wishing to pursue an advanced degree in sociology at UofL.
-We especially welcome applicants whose sociological interests overlap strongly with those of our faculty, and in particular encourage Fall, 2021 applicants with an interest in any of the following areas:
+We especially welcome applicants whose sociological interests overlap strongly with those of our faculty.

 Applicants are examined using the following information in the admissions decisions: GPA, quality of the undergraduate program from which the applicant graduated, two academic letters of recommendation, a personal statement, and possibly an interview with the candidate.
-(Beginning with applicants for Spring, 2021, GRE scores are no longer required, although students may submit them if they wish to have them considered.)
+(Beginning with applicants for Spring, 2021, GRE scores are no longer required, although students may submit them if they wish to supplement their application with the scores.)

 The Department of Sociology is committed to fostering diversity by considering factors such as race, ethnicity, gender, sexuality, age, and social class in its graduate and undergraduate programs; as such, background factors and circumstances will be considered when reviewing applications.
 While admission is not based solely on meeting - or failure to meet - certain criteria, as a guideline, chances are improved with the following:

-• international students should also have (a) a TOEFL score of at least 550 (on the paper-based test), 213 (on computer-based test) or 79-80 (on the internet-based test), or (b) a IELTS score of at least 6.5.
+- international students should also have (a) a TOEFL score of at least 550 (on the paper-based test), 213 (on computer-based test) or 80 (on the internet-based test), (b) a IELTS score of at least 6.5, or (c) a Duolingo score of at least 105.
+(Note that only Duolingo English Test scores with subscores will be accepted, and tests must have been taken after 1st January 2020.)

 We encourage anyone interested in our graduate program to apply, regardless of grade point averages from undergraduate work or previous graduate work.
 When making our admission decisions, we holistically consider GPAs alongside personal statements and letters of recommendation (and other materials), knowing that a low GPA can be offset by other personal strengths.
 We do, however, prefer individuals with undergraduate GPAs of 3.2 or above, and (if applicable) graduate degree GPAs of 3.5 or above.
 We also encourage anyone who is considering applying to our graduate program to visit our department and meet with our faculty members and current graduate students.